TMJ (Jaw Joint) Pain

-If you experience any of these symptoms please book an appointment with Refresh Dental Spa so that we can create a treatment plan to improve your jaw function.
+If you experience any of these symptoms, please book an appointment with Refresh Dental Spa so we can create a treatment plan to improve your jaw function.

 TMJ Disorder Treatment

-Muscle relaxants usually last approximately 4 months and offer significant improvement when it comes to the comfort of your jaw.
-Most people find that this length of time makes a big difference to the way they feel every day and their quality of life.
+Muscle relaxants usually last about four months and offer significant improvement when it comes to the comfort of your jaw.
+Most people find this length of time makes a big difference in the way they feel every day and their quality of life.

-A bite splint will be worn while you sleep and will be specifically designed to relieve stress put on your TMJ and decrease the frequency with which you grind your teeth.
-They can either cover the middle teeth or the outermost teeth at the back of the mouth.
+The splint can either cover the middle teeth or the outermost teeth at the back of the mouth.
 The two sides will generally be connected with a metal wire for easy placement and removal.

-Both of these treatments work together to improve symptoms of TMD which includes reducing pain and symptoms such as bruxism which can also result in weakened enamel and severely damaged teeth.
+Both treatments work together to improve symptoms of TMD, reducing pain and the symptoms of bruxism, which result in weakened enamel and severely damaged teeth.